New Orleans Outlet Malls

 Outlet malls are a great place to shop for bargains among a selection of styles that reflect the local culture.
 For instance, if you're looking for authentic cowboy boots, you'll get the best prices and selection in areas where people wear cowboy boots as part of their daily wardrobe.
 (Think Texas, not Connecticut.)

-Because New Orleans is not geographically central to a larger urban or suburban area, the selection of certain amenities - like outlet malls - is somewhat limited.
+Because the beautiful city of New Orleans is not geographically central to a larger urban or suburban area, the selection of certain amenities - like outlet malls - is somewhat limited.
 Your search for that perfect sweater or swimsuit may take you to nearby Mississippi, but don't be alarmed.
-If you check your map, you'll notice that the border is quite close.
+If you check your map, you'll notice that the border is quite close, so be sure to book your lodging accommodations with that in mind.

 Tanger Outlets in Gonzales is 60 miles northwest of New Orleans, or about an hour's drive.
 I-10 West takes you there from New Orleans.
 Tanger is a national name in outlets, so if you have been to a Tanger Outlets mall before, you'll have a pretty good idea of what brands to expect to see: